pythonph/pycon-organizer-manual/design-and-marketing.md

 ## Responsibilities

+The design and marketing team is responsible for:

-- Responsible for going to events and advertising PyCon.
+- going to events and advertising PyCon.
-- Responsible for gathering feedback (during pycon and after pycon).
+- gathering feedback (during pycon and after pycon).
-- Responsible for mailchimp (email marketing and announcements)
+- mailchimp (email marketing and announcements)
-- Responsible for building the PyCon website
+- building the PyCon website
-- Responsible for web and print advertisements
+- web and print advertisements
-- Responsible for tarpaulin and banner designs
+- tarpaulin and banner designs
-- Responsible for brochure
+- brochure
-- Responsible for speakers, volunteer, and participants IDs
+- speakers, volunteer, and participants IDs
-- Responsible for preparing swags
+- preparing swags
-- Responsible for designing T-shirt
+- designing T-shirt

 ## Preparation for PyCon
 - Make sure that the participants will be informed of [Code of Conduct](http://pycon.python.ph/coc.html) prior to the event.
 The CoC should appear on at least the website and the tickets.